Trams in Kolkata: Expansion

 For first phase, first two lines were selected.
-On 17 April 1985, tracks were extended 3.7 km from Maniktala to Ultadanga via Maniktala Main Road (now Satin Sen Sarani) and C. I. T. Road. (now Acharya Satyendra Nath Basu Sarani).
+On 17 April 1985, tracks were extended 3.7 km from Maniktala to Bidhannagar via Maniktala Main Road (now Satin Sen Sarani) and C. I. T. Road. (now Acharya Satyendra Nath Basu Sarani).
 This route was selected for expanding the Kolkata towards east.
-At first it was planned that there will be two branches, one to Bidhannagar (Karunamayi), another to Airport.
-However, residents of Bidhanngar were highly against of tram, so that extension was finally cancelled.
+At first it was planned that there will be two branches, one to Bidhannagar (Karunamaoyee), another to Airport.
+However, residents of Bidhannagar were highly against of tram, so that extension was finally cancelled.
 The Airport extension was also cancelled later.
 On 31 December 1986, the route extension from Behala to Joka was completed via Diamond Harbour Road.
 It was the first and only village extension of Kolkata tram network, for developing this area as a city.
 After opening this line, it was the longest tram route of Kolkata.
 Unfortunately, this opening created some controversy.
 The then transport minister Rabin Mukherjee was an MLA of Behala (West), where this route passed.
 When it was opened, it broke the election code of conduct, and so he was suspended from the post of transport minister before the election.
 He was a strong supporter of tram, and after his suspension, when new transport minister Shyamal Chakraborty joined, fast declining of Kolkata tram was started again after some years.
 All the remaining plans were also cancelled at that time.